-5.1.13 Feed Trip Adjustment
+5.1.13 Feed Trip Adjustment (not applicable to 3 axis controls)

 If the feed trip is adjusted too light it will inadvertently trip when drilling.
 If too heavy, it will not trip accurately and stress the mechanism.
 The correct adjustment depends on the operation to be performed.
 To adjust: